 Let’s go easy on Hawkins; lets relax our definition of HPG a bit, and see whether the studies she assessed use grazing methodologies that are at least close to HPG…

-There are seven simple questions we can ask to determine how close the grazing methodologies used in each of the studies was to actual Holistic Planned Grazing as laid out in the official texts and courses:
+There are seven simple questions we can ask to determine how close the grazing methodologies used in each of the studies were to actual Holistic Planned Grazing, as it is defined in the official texts and courses:

 Question 1: Did any of the studies use a grazing methodology which was explicitly NOT HPG? (ie. did any have a “fatal flaw”?)

-There were three studies which state explicitly a grazing methodology was used which no one could argue is HPG:
+There were three studies which state explicitly a grazing methodology was used which no one could argue was HPG:

 Anderson et al. 1988 :“The 10 paddocks within the rotation cell were monitored as each was being grazed.
 On the day preceding grazing, and each day while the heifers were grazing the paddock, visual estimates of standing crop height were made at a minimum of 10 locations in the paddock.
 When grazing had reduced the average standing crop height by 30-35% from that estimated initially, cattle were moved to the adjacent fresh paddock” This means the herd movements were not based on any grazing chart, neither were they based on maintaining a certain recovery period.
 The movements were based on only looking at the current paddock being grazed, and how much forage had been taken from that paddock.
 This is not, and has never been, how HPG works.
 You will never find in any of the HM or HPG literature the advice to move animals based on the criteria used in the Anderson et al. study.
 In HPG the percentage of standing crop taken in each grazing is only monitored as an indicator of whether the stocking rate should change, it has no bearing on the timing of animal movements.
 (Butterfield et al. 2006; Savory and Butterfield 1998)